 Michael Gibbs.
 We have entered into a change of control severance letter agreement with Mr. Gibbs, which provides that if Mr. Gibbs' employment is terminated by us without cause within the 3 months preceding or the 12 months following a change in control, or if Mr. Gibbs resigns his employment for good reason within the 12 months following a change in control, and he timely executes and does not revoke a release of claims in our favor, he will be entitled to receive six months of base salary continuation, accelerated vesting of all outstanding unvested equity awards and reimbursement for a portion (based on active employee cost sharing rates) of healthcare premiums for up to 12 months.
-In 2022, we amended and restated the severance letter agreement with Mr. Gibbs, which provides that if Mr. Gibbs' employment is terminated by us without cause within the 3 months preceding or the 12 months following a change in control, or if Mr. Gibbs resigns his employment for good reason within the 12 months following a change in control, or if Mr. Gibbs resigns his employment for good reason within the 12 months following a change in control, or if Mr. Gibbs resigns his employment for good reason within the 12 months of base salary continuation, accelerated vesting of all outstanding unvested equity awards, a pro-rated bonus payment and reimbursement for a portion (based on active employee cost sharing rates) of healthcare premiums for up to 12 months.
-In addition, if his employment is terminated by us without cause not related to a change in control, or if Mr. Gibbs resigns his employment for good reason not related to a change in control, or if Mr. Gibbs resigns his employment for good reason not related to a change in control, or if Mr. Gibbs resigns his employment for good reason not related to a change in control, and he timely executes and does not revoke a release of claims in our favor, he will be entitled to receive 9 months of base salary continuation and reimbursement for a portion (based on active employee cost
+In 2022, we amended and restated the severance letter agreement with Mr. Gibbs, which provides that if Mr. Gibbs' employment is terminated by us without cause within the 3 months preceding or the 12 months following a change in control, or if Mr. Gibbs resigns his employment for good reason within the 12 months following a change in control, and he timely executes and does not revoke a release of claims in our favor, he will be entitled to receive 12 months of base salary continuation, accelerated vesting of all outstanding unvested equity awards, a pro-rated bonus payment and reimbursement for a portion (based on active employee cost sharing rates) of healthcare premiums for up to 12 months.
+In addition, if his employment is terminated by us without cause not related to a change in control, or if Mr. Gibbs resigns his employment for good reason not related to a change in control, and he timely executes and does not revoke a release of claims in our favor, he will be entitled to receive 9 months of base salary continuation and reimbursement for a portion (based on active employee cost sharing rates) of healthcare premiums for up to 9 months.